Powerhouse (Marvel Comics): Powerhouse (Rieg Davan)

-Davan was a member of the Syfon division of the Nova Corps, Xandar's superhuman military.
-He was sent into space to perform surveillance on the starship of Zorr, the interstellar warlord who went on to shatter Xandar.
-Before Davan could report on Zorr's activities, his ship was hit by a meteor shower and careened off-course, eventually crossing the space of galaxies and landing in a body of water on Earth.
-Davan's ship was found by the Avian criminal Condor, who brainwashed Davan into serving him.
-Eventually Davan regained his memory and returned to Xandar, serving in the Champions of Xandar.
+Rieg Davan was a member of the Syfon division of the Nova Corps, Xandar's superhuman military.
+He was sent into space to perform surveillance on the starship of Zorr, an interstellar warlord.
+Before Davan could report on Zorr's activities, his ship was hit by a meteor shower and careened off-course, eventually landing on Earth.
+Davan's ship was found by Condor, who brainwashed Davan into serving him.
+Eventually, Davan regained his memory and returned to Xandar, serving in the Champions of Xandar.

 He was killed fighting the forces of Nebula.

-Powers and abilities

-Powerhouse had superhuman strength, and the ability to siphon the energies of any power-source, including living beings.

-Powerhouse: the 1990s mutant

-Her first appearance was in Spider-Man #15 (1991).
+Powerhouse (mutant)

-At some point, under uncertain circumstances, Powerhouse developed mutant powers and a strong hatred for humanity.

-Beast was giving a lecture at ESU on genetics and Powerhouse decided to show up and send her anti-human message there.
-Simultaneously, a mutant hater called Masterblaster decided to make his presence and opinions felt at the same lecture.
-Though it is unclear whether one of them influenced the other's actions at the lecture, Masterblaster came to attack Beast, and Powerhouse attacked humans there and the Beast came to their aid and fought Powerhouse.
-They fought back and forth, with Powerhouse having the upper hand until Spider-Man showed up.
-While Spider-Man kept Powerhouse busy, Beast knocked out Masterblaster and the two proceeded to team up on Powerhouse, and defeated her, knocking her out.
-She was presumably taken into police custody.
+The second Powerhouse is a mutant with a strong hatred for humanity.
+As Beast is giving a lecture at Empire State University, Powerhouse attacks, intending to spread her anti-human message.
+Simultaneously, a mutant hater called Masterblaster decides to spread his presence and opinions at the same lecture.
+Beast battles both Powerhouse and Masterblaster until Spider-Man arrives.
+While Spider-Man keeps Powerhouse busy, Beast knocks out Masterblaster.
+Spider-Man and Beast team up on Powerhouse and knock her out.

-Wolverine and Warbird saw a news report of Powerhouse attacking the area around the U.N. building, where an international debate on human-mutant relations was to happen.
-She was attacking everything in sight as a symbol of the way humans' attitude towards mutants was.
-Before long, Wolverine and Warbird joined the fight, and Wolverine was flown into the air and landed on top of Powerhouse so they could fight.
-However, Powerhouse started draining Wolverine's energy and Warbird was doing more harm than good because she was drunk and being very reckless with her energy blasts.
-Eventually, Powerhouse knocked out Warbird.
-Without the drunk Warbird to get in his way, Wolverine managed to defeat Powerhouse.
+Wolverine and Warbird see a news report of Powerhouse attacking the area around the United Nations building, where an international debate on human-mutant relations was set to take place.
+Wolverine and Warbird attack Powerhouse, but are overpowered, as Powerhouse is draining Wolverine's energy and Warbird is doing more harm than good because she is drunk and being very reckless with her energy blasts.
+Eventually, Powerhouse knocks out Warbird.
+Without Warbird to get in his way, Wolverine manages to defeat Powerhouse.

-Powerhouse joined with Masterblaster in robbing a local bank, but were interrupted by Spider-Man, who defeated the duo.
-One of the men present at the bank at the time of the hold-up became infatuated with Powerhouse, and subsequently visited her in prison, which he intended to continue to do every two weeks for the next seven years, as she served her sentence.
+Powerhouse works with Masterblaster in robbing a local bank, but is interrupted by Spider-Man, who defeats the two.
+One of the men present at the bank at the time of the hold-up becomes infatuated with Powerhouse and subsequently visits her in prison, which he intends to continue to do every two weeks for the next seven years, as she serves her sentence.